kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/prompt-engg-intro.md

 - **Presence penaltye** - Reduce the chance of repeating any token that has appeared in the text at all so far.
 This increases the likelihood of introducing new topics in a response.

-- **Pre-response texte** - Insert text after the user’s input and before the model’s response.
+- **Pre-response text** - Insert text after the user’s input and before the model’s response.
 This can help prepare the model for a response.

 - **Post-response texte** - Insert text after the model’s generated response to encourage further user input, as when modeling a conversation.